razzius/razzius.github.io/_posts/2020-05-20-typing-a-sentinel-argument-with-typeshed-and-mypy.md

 date: 2020-05-20
 ---

+# Typing a sentinel argument with typeshed and mypy

 While writing code for my [Weave](https://github.com/razzius/weave) project, I encountered a type error when adding a command line interface to my Flask application:

 ```sh